-Procurement is facing a tremendous amount of information that needs to be processed and considered when making deciding on the best supplier.
-This information overload can be called complexity, which we have defined in our “Introduction to Sourcing Optimization” as a problem with «many parts that is difficult to understand or find an answer to».
+Procurement is facing a tremendous amount of information that needs to be processed and considered when making decisions on the best supplier.
+This information overload can be called complexity, which we have defined in our “Introduction to Sourcing Optimization”.

 Here’s the highlights:

 · A considerable amount of information needs to be considered when making strategic sourcing decisions.
 We call this 'complexity'.

 · Sourcing analytics in Excel is no breeze: it’s manual, error prone and does not harness the power of data within or beyond the individual project.

 · Modern decision support tools can help Procurement create efficiency, leverage new and historic data in real time, and actively drive their strategic initiatives forward.

 In strategic sourcing complexity translates to having

 that make it difficult to identify the optimal combination of suppliers and items.
 Considering that the best value for an organization is rarely the cheapest option, balancing the cost of goods and services with other decision factors is vital.